kongondo/FieldtypeRuntimeMarkup/README.md

 ##Credits

-This module was sponsored by [Valan](https://processwire.com/talk/user/1193-valan/)
+This module was sponsored by [Andrey Valiev](https://processwire.com/talk/user/1193-valan/)